Boat Insurance

 Its aim is to protect the owner from claims relating to the physical damage of the boat along with any injuries or death caused by the accident involving the said vehicle.

-Since boat insurance plans vary by company, owners need to be selective about which policy they choose and the terms within that agreement.
+Since watercraft insurance plans vary by company, owners need to be selective about which policy they choose and the terms within that agreement.

 You may want to consider getting boat insurance separately from your homeowners’ insurance.
-This is because traditional homeowners’ insurance may not include specific needs that boat insurance covers.
+This is because traditional homeowners insurance may not include free boat insurance or specific needs that a boat insurance claim covers.

 What Does Boat Insurance Cover?

 Boat insurance most commonly protects your marine vehicle and other watercraft from accident damage.
+It’s a type of liability insurance separate from your homeowners insurance policy that an insurance company offers for damage coverage specifically relating to your new boat (similar to an auto insurance).
 Boat insurance can also cover your vehicle if it’s stolen.

 What Does Boat Insurance Cover?